siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

  1. Hit "Connect"
  1. In the terminal window hit Carriage Return [CR] a few times and verify the "tinyg [mm] ok> " prompt
 * **STEP 9** Type the following into the terminal window: _$test=1_ followed by RETURN.
 The motors should become active for about 60 seconds, during which the following should be verified.
- 1. Motor 1 turns clockwise at high speed for about 2 seconds, reverses for about 2 seconds and stops with the flag in the starting position (vertical, at 12:00).
+ 1. Motor 1 turns clockwise at high speed for about 2 seconds, CCW for about 2 seconds and stops with the flag in the starting position (12:00).
+All four green LEDs D9, D10, D11, D12 should be lit during this and other motor movement operations.
  1. Motor 2 does the same
  1. Motor 3 does the same
  1. Motor 4 does the same
  1. All four motors do the same simultaneously
- 1. Motor 1 turns clockwise at low speed for about 2 seconds, reverses for about 2 seconds and stops with the flag in the starting position (vertical, at 12:00).
+ 1. All four motors turns clockwise at low speed for about 2 seconds, reverse for about 2 seconds and stop with the flags in the starting positions (12:00)
- 1. Motor 2 does the same
- 1. Motor 3 does the same
- 1. Motor 4 does the same
+ 1. An LED sequence will follow, during with the operation of LEDs D5, D6 and D8 should be verified.
+D7 should already be dimly lit after programming.
+ 1. A final short move on motor 1 indicates that the test sequence is complete

 #### Alternate Steps